JedynyWolnyNick/such-first-scribbles/README.md

-# such-first-scribbles
-Rates according to the National Bank of Poland - I'm posting what I have on hand
+# Currency Rates Analysis from NBP in Excel

+## Overview
+This Excel file contains currency exchange rates sourced from the National Bank of Poland (NBP) along with simple analyses and summaries.

+## Data Source
+The data is obtained from the [NBP official website](https://www.nbp.pl).

+## Technologies
+- Microsoft Excel
+- Formulas and basic data analysis

+## Usage
+Open the `kursy-walut.xlsx` file in Excel.
+The workbook includes raw data and summary sheets with calculated exchange rates.

+## License
+Data from NBP is public domain.